212) Tracking The Southern King Of The Empire

 only between 5 and 10 percent of its inhabitants could read… the empire had a shortage of well-trained military officers, engineers, clerks, doctors and other professions…

-Ultimately, the Ottoman empire lost nearly a half a million soldiers, most of them to disease, plus about 3.8 million more who were injured or became ill.
-In October 1918, the empire signed an armistice with Great Britain, and quit the war…the empire was dismantled by treaty and came to an end in 1922.
+Allied with the sure winner Germany in WWI, in the end the Ottoman empire lost nearly a half a million soldiers, most of them to disease, plus about 3.8 million more who were injured or became ill.
+In

 Given its crucial geographical position straddling East and West, and political connections remaining from its 1,000 year old empire status, the United States promptly established diplomatic relations with the new Republic of Turkey, To curry favor with their new ally, the U.S. and other European nations kept their navy ships at sea while the Moslem Turks asserted themselves by massacring 300,000 Christian inhabitants of Smyrna by sword and fire.